willythor/ExercisesInC/homeworks/homework06.md

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

 It'll cause fragmentation and make it very slow to allocate memory in the future.
-According to something I read on stackoverflow, a possible solution is writing your a custom memory allocator.
+According to something I read on stackoverflow, a possible solution is writing your own custom memory allocator.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)